Choosing where to study can be a big decision. Here are our top ten reasons why we think we make a top choice...

-Our staff are pretty friendly too: we have an open door policy throughout the school, and tutors are always willing to go the extra mile to help students where they can.
+Our staff are pretty friendly too: we have an open door policy throughout the UCO, and tutors are always willing to go the extra mile to help students where they can.

 7. The student union

-Unlike the majority of osteopathic schools in the UK we have an active student union which organises social events throughout the year, including parties, sports days, and extra curricular activities.
+We have a student union which organises social events throughout the year, including parties, sports days, and extra curricular activities.

 8. Pioneering research

 We strongly endorse an evidence-informed approach to teaching, learning and patient care, and have an active research department who are helping to pioneer new research and contribute to the body of knowledge about osteopathy.

 Our research team frequently speak at conferences in the UK and around the world and are regularly published in peer-reviewed journals.
 They also work collaboratively with a number of well-respected research departments, including the Arthritis Research Campaign National Primary Care Centre at Keele University; the College of Health and Biomedicine at Victoria Univerisity in Melbourne; and the Department of Twin Research and Genetic Epidemiology at Kings College London.